IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/vehicle-functions.md

 ## Implementing a vehicle functions service

-A vehicle functions service interface should have the [`@IviService`](TTIVI_INDIGO_API) annotation so IndiGO can discover it:
+A vehicle functions service interface should have the [`@IviService`](TTIVI_INDIGO_API) annotation so TomTom IndiGO can discover it:

 ```kotlin
 \@IviService ( serviceId = "com.tomtom.ivi.service.example" )